 'The very fact of the whales being the largest animals upon the Earth, is that which makes it more imperative to illustrate the fact and gratify the natural interest of the public by the adequate and convenient exhibition of their skeletons.'

 After many years of work and political wrangling, the Museum finally opened in 1881 with Owen at the helm as its Superintendent.

 However, there were no whale skeletons yet on display.
 The British Museum's zoology collections were only transferred a year after the opening, and none of the gallery spaces at that time were large enough for Owen's grand vision.

 Plans for a dedicated space for the display of whales were finally realised in the 1930s, following decades of funding problems, political manoeuvring and the First World War.

 Owen retired in 1883 and would never see the Whale Hall.
 Due to funding problems, politics and the First World War, the hall wasn't built until the 1930s, long after Owen's death.

-The Museum's plan to suspend the blue whale from the ceiling of Hintze Hall would certainly have appealed to Owen, who put great emphasis on displaying the marvels of nature in the grandest of settings.
+The blue whale suspended from the ceiling of Hintze Hall would certainly have appealed to Owen, who put great emphasis on displaying the marvels of nature in the grandest of settings.